 Whether you’re a DTC marketer just getting started in the CTV/OTT space or looking to take your current campaigns to the next level, Digital Remedy is here to help.
 Discover how your brand can garner greater brand impact, generate more outcomes, and turn TV into a powerful performance channel.
 For additional information, visit www.digitalremedy.com/ott-ctv or schedule a demo to see our award-winning platform in action.

 Through incrementality analysis, we can evaluate all the conversions that wouldn’t have happened without our media.
-But in many instances, other media channels had an influence.
+However, in many instances, other media channels had an influence.
 In fact, every touchpoint your audience has with your campaign influences a conversion—no matter the partner or channel.

 If a Digital Remedy campaign played a part in a conversion that involved other media exposures, clients want to understand how the exposure to Digital Remedy played a role in improving the efficacy of the media.
 In this case, the OTT campaign influenced the conversion, but the second partner’s attribution modeling wouldn’t take that into account, and it would get full credit for the conversion.

 All media works together.
 None of your advertising works in a vacuum.
-Conversion reporting/attribution is only one of several ways to analyze whether specific media is working for you.
+Conversion reporting/attribution is only one of several ways to analyze whether specific media works for you.
 With halo effect analysis, clients can understand the campaign boost Digital Remedy is providing.
 If we played a part in a conversion that involved some other media, we’re essentially improving the efficacy of that media type with our own media.

 Incremental channel lift, or halo effect, is a way to measure the boost in performance of your search, social, and affiliate channels provided by your CTV campaigns.
 In other words, the halo effect shows how much more likely someone is to convert if they see CTV ads AND any of your search, social, or affiliate ads versus ONLY seeing ads on those other channels.